The Student Career Roadmap for international students

 Preparing your job application documents

-• Cover letter (CV)
+• Curriculum vitae (CV)

-If you would prefer to go to the Residents' Registration Office in person, you should first make an appointment, which you can do online.
-We recommend applying in person if you happen to live near the Residents' Registration Office.
-In this case, you will only need to take your ID card or passport and the letter from your potential future employer.
+If you prefer to go to the Residents' Registration Office in person, you will need to make an appointment, which can be done online.
+We recommend applying in person if you don’t live too far from the Residents' Registration Office.
+In this case, you will only need to take your ID card or passport and the letter requesting a criminal record certificate from your potential future employer.

-type 'O' for submission to a government agency of public authority (Führungszeugnis für behördliche Zwecke): send to your future employer an extended criminal record certificate (erweitertes Führungszeugnis)
+Type ‘O’ for submission to a German public authority (Führungszeugnis für behördliche Zwecke), which will be sent directly to your future employer.

 Our job application tips

-Learning German should be one of your top priorities!
+Learning German should be one of your top priorities.

 Why?